bwsw/sj-platform/SJDocs/source/Glossary.rst

   A sort of a key-value storage for user data which is used to keep some global module variables related to processing.
 These variables are persisted and are recovered after a failure.

 State storage service
-  A service responsible for storing data state into a specified location (determined by an instance parameter).
+  A service responsible for storing data state into a specified location (determined by instance settings).
 It is performed together with the checkpoint.

 Stream
   A sequence of events happening randomly at irregular intervals.

-..
+Streams in SJ-Platform differ by a phisical service (that provides or stores data) and by purpose.
+According to a physical service the types of streams existing in SJ-Platform are: Apache Kafka, T-streams, Elasticsearch, SQL-database, RESTful.
+According to stream purpose they are: input streams, internal streams and output streams.

+  - **Input stream** - sequence of data elements from data source.
+May be of types: T-streams, Apacha Kafka.
+  - **Internal stream** - sequence of data elements transferred between system modules.
+May be of type: T-streams.
+  - **Output stream** - sequence of data elements which is saved in data storage.
+May be of types: T-streams, Elasticsearch, SQL database, RESTful.

 Task
-  The actual data processing.
+  It is a Mesos term and, in general, it means a piece of work to be done.
+Within the system, a task is a logical part of an instance.
+Each task does the same work that is provided by a module.
+They are executed separately from each other.

 Transaction
   A part of a partition consisting of events.